esl/MongooseIM/doc/operation-and-maintenance/Cluster-management-considerations.md

 Multi-datacenter | Very large scale product system  | 100k to  10M   |  10M to 100M

 IMPORTANT NOTES: scalability highly depends on variables such as:
-* machines power, such as memory, CPU, I/O
+* machine's power, such as memory, CPU, I/O
-* the number of concurrent users:
+* the type of concurrent users:
   * most iOS apps are not connected in the background, they use APNS to push info to the device
   * web clients use websockets, with fallback on BOSH (HTTP long-polling)
   * client-side and backend-side REST API
-* how much archiving is needed and the latency for storage and querying, which depends a lot on storage backend architecture and scalability
+* how much archiving is needed and the latency for storage and querying, which depends a lot on storage backend architecture
 * message throughtput:
   * one-to-one
   * MUC